 More information from the survey and our other assessments can be found in the following links:

-Below are links to technical documents to share initial evidence base that will help to shape our Spatial Development Strategy (SDS).
+Below are links to technical documents that are helping to shape our Spatial Development Strategy (SDS).

-The Statement of Common Ground Version 2 provides an update on ongoing joint working with strategic partners and neighbouring authorities.
-It should be read in conjunction with Version 1 of the Statement of Common Ground which was published in September 2020.
+The Statement of Common Ground Version 3 provides an update on ongoing joint working with strategic partners and neighbouring authorities.
+It should be read in conjunction with Version 1 & 2 of the Statement of Common Ground which were published in September 2020 and October 2021.